obvonage/deved-platform/content/blog/en/create-a-static-site-using-vitepress-for-beautiful-help-documentation.md

 ### Syntax Highlighting in Code Blocks

 Syntax Highlighting in Code Blocks is supported in a variety of ways.
-See this example of how you can highlight a line in a code block.
+See this example of how you can highlight a line in a code block:

 ```js{4}
 export default {